Henry Marten (regicide): Life

 Marten was the elder son of the successful lawyer and diplomat Sir Henry Marten; his other known siblings were a brother, George Giles Martin, and three sisters, Elizabeth, Jane, and Mary.
-Henry "Harry" Marten was born at his father's house on 3 Merton Street, Oxford, Oxfordshire, England (UK). and educated in the same city.
+Henry "Harry" Marten was born at his father's house on 3 Merton Street, Oxford, Oxfordshire, England and educated in the same city.
 Marten matriculated on 31 October 1617 as a gentleman commoner from University College, graduating BA in 1620.
-Like many young men of his social background he also entered the Inns of Court.
+Like many young men of his social background, he also entered the Inns of Court.
 He may have been the Henry Marten admitted to Gray's Inn in August 1618 and was certainly admitted to the Inner Temple in November 1619.
 In the 1620s he toured Europe and enjoyed much high living there, but also during his time in France he was exposed to the thinking of the French stoical philosophers.

 As a public figure, Marten first came to prominence in 1639 when he refused to contribute to a general loan.
 In April 1640, he was elected Member of Parliament for Berkshire in the Short Parliament.
 He was re-elected MP for Berkshire for the Long Parliament in November 1640.
 He lived at Beckett Hall in Shrivenham (now in Oxfordshire) and soon afterwards, his official residence became Longworth House in nearby Longworth.
 He preferred to live in London.
 In the House of Commons, he joined the popular party, spoke in favour of the proposed bill of attainder against Strafford, and in 1642 was a member of the committee of safety.
 Some of his language about the king was so frank that Charles demanded his arrest and his trial for high treason.

 When the English Civil War broke out Marten did not take the field, although he was appointed governor of Reading, Berkshire, but in Parliament he was very active.
 On one occasion his zeal in the parliamentary cause led him to open a letter from the Earl of Northumberland to his countess, an impertinence for which, says Clarendon, he was cudgelled by the Earl.

 In 1643 he was expelled from the Houses of Parliament and briefly imprisoned in the Tower of London for expressing the view that the royal family should be extirpated and monarchy brought to an end.

 In 1644, however, he was made governor of Aylesbury, and about this time took direct part in the war.
 Allowed to return to Parliament in January 1646, Marten again advocated extreme republican views.
 He spoke of his desire to prepare the king for heaven; he attacked the Presbyterians, and, supporting the New Model Army against the Long Parliament, he signed the agreement of August 1647.
 He was closely associated with John Lilburne and the Levellers, and was one of those who suspected the sincerity of Oliver Cromwell, whose murder he is said personally to have contemplated.